decorative image

 • The applicant organization must be an accredited public or non-profit private school that grants baccalaureate or advanced degrees in health professions or advanced degrees in biomedical and behavioral sciences.

-• At the time of application submission, the applicant institution may not have received support from the NIH totaling more than $6 million per year (in both direct and F&A/indirect costs) in 4 of the last 7 fiscal years.
+• At the time of application submission, all components of the applicant organization combined may not have received support from the NIH totaling more than $6 million per year (in both direct and F&A/indirect costs) in 4 of the last 7 federal fiscal years.
 Note that all activity codes are included in this calculation except the following: C06, S10, and all activity codes starting with a G.

-• A signed letter is required from the Provost or similar official with institution-wide responsibility verifying the eligibility of the applicant institution at the time of application submission.
+• A signed letter is required from the Provost or similar official with organization-wide responsibility verifying the eligibility of the applicant organization at the time of application submission.

-• The PI must have a primary appointment at the R15-eligible institution.
+• The PD/PI must have a primary appointment at the R15-eligible organization.

 • The PI may not be the PI of an active NIH research grant at the time of a R15 award, though he or she may be one of the Key Personnel for an active NIH grant held by another PD/PI.